The Kirby Laboratory

 Thea Brennan-Krohn

 Thea joined joined the laboratory in January 2016 to explore synergy combinatorial therapy for CRE and other multi-drug resistant Gram negative organisms.
 Prior to joining the laboratory, she received her MD degree from Stanford Medical School, performed a residency in pediatrics at Children's Hospital Boston, and completed a clinical intensive year of a Pediatric Infectious Diseases Fellowship also at Children's Hospital.
 She recently completed a CPEP Clinical Microbiology Fellow at BIDMC, a program which integrates training in clinical microbiology and clinical microbiology-related research.
 In 2022, Thea joined the BIDMC Pathology Department as an independent research faculty member.
-We are delighted that Thea's new laboratory space is immediately next to the Kirby Laboratory and this will facilitate numerous collaborations going forward.
+We are delighted that Thea's new laboratory space is immediately next to the Kirby Laboratory as this will facilitate numerous collaborations going forward, and of course we now have our combined weekly lab group meetings.

 Kat Truelson